snehakp1/AskCUSATBot/README.md

 ```

 ### 4️⃣ Set Up Environment Variables
-Create a `.env` file and add your Google API key:
+Rename the `.envexample` file to `.env` file and add your Google API key:
 ```
 GOOGLE_API_KEY=your_google_api_key_here
 ```